 .
 The motility (ability to move), by swimming, swarming or twitching

 Determination of Physiological and Metabolic characteristics

-Because each micro-organism has its own biochemical characteristics, at SMALTIS we offer you to identify them for each of your species by:
+Because each micro-organism has its own biochemical characteristics, Smaltis offers you to identify them for each of species by:

 .
 Culture on specific growth media

 .
 The performance of various biochemical tests (e.g. API galleries)

 .
 The realisation of growth curves according to different parameters (temperature, oxygen, pH)

 .
 The assessment of their propensity to make biofilm in a microplate

 These services can be done with yeast and/or mold strains.